danielhfrank/databazel/README.md

 In addition to the bazel rules, there is an example workflow in the `mnist` directory. `databazel` itself does not implement all of the steps above - rather, it specifies how they fit together and depend on one another.
 A hypothetical user would be responsible for writing training and evaluation scripts that conform to `databazel`'s expected interfaces.

 # Run
-(preamble about data setup)
+To run this example, first run `setup.sh` to prep the data.
+It's lame, I could make data-fetching happen in bazel, but this isn't my day job.
-You can run model training by running `bazel build --python_top=//:env-databazel-3 //mnist:bzl_training` Why `--python_top`?
+You can then run model training by running `bazel build --python_top=//:env-databazel-3 //mnist:bzl_training`

+> Why `--python_top`?

 It's what we have to do to make bazel use the python environment set up for our purposes.
 It's lame.
 With a different implementation of training we wouldn't need it

-Why `bazel build`?
+> Why `bazel build`?

 You may think of model training as being something that you run.
 But this is a software build tool, so it thinks that it's building something.
 If you think of it as building a trained model, you'll be able to live with it.

 Training a model isn't cool.
 You know what's cool?
 Training a bunch of models.
 Automatically.
 To do a hyperparameter grid search, do `bazel build --python_top=//:env-databazel-3 //mnist:bzl_search`